2026-05-28 13:41:27 | EST

 News Analysis

-AI Blue Collar Shift - highlights market-moving developments and broader financial market activity.
+AI Blue Collar Shift - price momentum, breakout strength, and resistance levels analysis.
 A growing divide is emerging in the U.S. labor market as artificial intelligence slows hiring for entry-level college graduate positions, while major employers including Ford and AT&T intensify recruitment of skilled trade workers.
 This shift suggests the AI economy may be redefining traditional career pathways and rewarding hands-on technical expertise.

 Live News